Chairman and Chief Executive Officer

 Charles Moran has served on the Intapp Board of Directors since 2019.
 Moran was the Founder and former Chairman, President, and CEO of Skillsoft, a leading global provider of cloud-based learning and talent management solutions.
 Previously, Moran served as President and CEO of NETg, a former subsidiary of National Education Corporation and a provider of computer-based training for IT professionals.
 He also previously served as COO and Chief Financial Officer of SoftDesk, which was acquired by Autodesk.
 Prior to that, he served as President of Sytron Corporation, a data-management software subsidiary of Rexon.

-Moran currently serves as a board member for Commvault Systems and Manhattan Associates, as well as several private companies.
+Moran currently serves as a board member for Commvault Systems and Manhattan Associates, and has served as a board member of several private companies.
 Previously, he served as a board member for Duck Creek Technologies and Clarivate Analytics.
 Moran received a bachelor’s degree from Boston College and a Master of Business Adminstration degree from Suffolk University.

 George Neble joined the Intapp board in 2021.
 Neble brings more than 40 years of accounting and auditing experience working with both public and private companies.
 From 2012 to 2017, Neble served as the Northeast Market Leader and Managing Partner of the Boston office of Ernst & Young, after serving as Senior Assurance Partner there for the previous 10 years.
 He has served as a board member of EverQuote, Real Goods Solar, and LumiraDx.
 Neble has also served as a business advisor working with high-growth and emerging technology companies along with serving on the boards of various non-profit organizations.
 In his early career, Neble was an Assurance Partner at Arthur Andersen serving primarily emerging and growth-oriented companies.
 He is a certified public accountant with extensive experience in accounting, SEC, and financial reporting matters.
 Neble received a bachelor’s degree in Accounting from Boston College.